commanderhoi/129L_Project/README.md

 I'm still thinking about in which way I want to take this.
 I'm thinking I explore the differing effects of different initial conditions, and maybe finding a metric in which I can track the pendulum's divergence from a normal mode.

 ### Milestone 2 (11/24/2023)
 I've been fighting my code in PyCharm, trying to plot two different pendulums on top of each other with slightly different initial conditions.
 I also am trying to simulate the triple pendulum.
 I also am able to trace out the motion of the pendulum.
 It's hypnotic.
 I probably spent too long watching different configurations go.
+It's a simple process, using the scipy module "solve_ivp" which just generates a string of coordinates.

 I've been fighting errors for the past few hours.
 For some reason, the code runs into overflow errors at high timespans or initial conditions that aren't "well-behaved."
 I'll have the code in the repository by tomorrow (11/25) hopefully.

 ### Milestone 3 (12/2/2023)
 I wrote a script that lets me compare two different pendulums and see the error between them.
-I've generalized the motion of the pendulum to fit into a function.
-I think I will finish by plotting the distance between the ends of the pendulum against the difference in initial conditions.
+I've generalized the motion of the pendulum to fit into a function, and I think I will finish by plotting the distance between the ends of the pendulum against the difference in initial conditions.
+It's just a simple script that calculates the distance between to corresponding set of coordinates.
 I'll have a bunch of different scripts and images done in the next few days.
 I'll add all my plots to the presentation as well.

 The simulation still takes quite a while to run, but that's because to make the gifs used in the presentation it has to compute every frame then add them to the simulation.